-A large majority of Americans favor drug importation, but vew Canada as the only safe source, according to new NOP World Health research
+A large majority of Americans favor drug importation, but vew Canada as the only safe source, according to the new NOP World Health Research

 Wednesday September 15, 10:30 am ET

 (EAST HANOVER, N.J.,– September 15, 2004 /PRNewswire/) – More than 80% of Americans believe US citizens should be able to purchase drugs from outside the US, according to a new study by NOP World Health.
 Canada is the only country, however, that the majority of Americans (60%) view as a safe source of prescription products.
 Just 30% would feel comfortable buying drugs from Western Europe-and comfort levels drop below 10% for other parts of the world.
 Only 4% of Americans, for instance, would feel comfortable, if they thought their prescription drugs came from Central America, the Middle East, or Africa.

 “Based on our findings, we can expect to see more Americans traveling to Canada to buy prescription drugs at lower prices than they can find in the US,” says Andrea McDonough, Senior Director of Market Events for NOP World Health.
 “We also can anticipate that Americans will be scrutinizing Web sites more closely to ensure the prescription drugs they’re buying come from Canada rather than another country.